 If you would like to try out The Indian in the Cupboard Book Unit before you buy it, this sample contains the following:

-The first set of language arts lessons in The Indian and the Cupboard Book Unit teaches students how to correctly use the following troublesome word pairs: among and between, sit and set, lie and lay.
+The first set of language arts lessons in the book teaches students how to correctly use the following troublesome word pairs: among and between, sit and set, lie and lay.
 In the free download, you will receive a foldable graphic organizer teaching when to use among and between.
 A printable practice exercise is also included.
 In case you missed the link above, you can download this sample here.

 The Indian in the Cupboard Unit

-The Indian in the Cupboard Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The Indian in the Cupboard Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.